Lynn Chandnois

-Lynn Chandnois (February 24, 1925 – April 19, 2011) was an American football player who earned All-American honors for the Michigan State Spartans in 1949, won the NFL Player of the Year award for the Pittsburgh Steelers in 1952, and played twice in the Pro Bowl.
+Lynn Chandnois (February 24, 1925 – April 19, 2011) was an American professional football player for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football for the Michigan State Spartans, earning first-team All-American honors in 1949.
+He won the NFL Player of the Year award for the Steelers in 1952, and played twice in the Pro Bowl.

 Biography

-Early years
+Early life

 Lynn Chandnois was born in the Upper Peninsula of Michigan on February 24, 1925.
-He moved to Flint, Michigan to live with an aunt and attend school.
+He moved to Flint, Michigan, to live with an aunt and attend school.
 Chandnois earned All-State honors at Flint Central High School in basketball and football.

 After graduating in 1944, he joined the United States Naval Air Corps and served for two years where he achieved the rank of Aviation Machinist's Mate 3rd Class Petty Officer.

 Collegiate career

 Chandnois a 6 ft.
 2 in.
 195 lb halfback, defensive back and kick returner attended Michigan State University and was a four-year football standout for the Spartans.
 He also played basketball for one year.
-He ranks first in career pass interceptions (20) and interception return yardage (384), and was the team's MVP in 1948 and an All-American in 1949.
+He ranks first in career interceptions (20) and interception return yardage (384), and was the team's MVP in 1948 and an All-American in 1949.
 He was the State of Michigan's Outstanding Amateur Athlete in 1950.

 Professional career

-He was drafted by the Pittsburgh Steelers in the first round (eighth overall) of the 1950 NFL Draft.
+He was selected by the Pittsburgh Steelers in the first round (eighth overall) of the 1950 NFL draft.
 He played in seven NFL seasons with the Steelers from 1950 to 1956.